Mediation Service

 Applications that are not considered:

-• Applications concerning credit facilities for which a court decision has already been issued or a court proceeding or a process of selling the mortgaged property through auction is in progress, or are terminated.
+• Applications concerning credit facilities for which a court decision has already been issued or a court proceeding or a process of selling the mortgaged property through auction is in progress (following receipt of the Notice Letter Type ‘I’ pursuant to the Transfer and Mortgage of Property Laws), or are terminated.

-• Applications concerning credit facilities for which a process of taking possession or selling the property that is the subject of a financial lease has been activated.
+• Applications concerning credit facilities for which a process of taking possession or selling the property that is the subject of a financial lease has been activated (following receipt of the Notice Letter Type ‘I’ pursuant to the Transfer and Mortgage of Property Laws).

 Mediation Process